The Day Quentin Tarantino Became A Filmmaker

 There is a podcast called The Church of Tarantino Podcast.

-At the end of 2024, the 62-year-old director went on the Joe Rogan podcast and just cooked.
+At the end of 2024, the 62-year-old director told Joe Rogan about the exact day he decided to pursue a film career.

-Tarantino is such a great storyteller that he riffed for ~10 minutes on that exact moment that he decided to really pursue his film career.
+Tarantino is such a great storyteller that he riffed for ~10 minutes building up to the exact moment he made the decision.

 In his early-20s, Tarantino was working as a video store clerk for Video Archives in Manhattan Beach, California.